Mugisha146/To-do-App/README.md

 # How to install and test it on Android

-  1.Open the URL below to install it on a device:[Link](https://expo.dev/accounts/el3/projects/eltask-app/builds/d6525f2c-79d5-4bf1-b94a-372b68ff8897)
+  - Open the URL below to install it on a device:[Link](https://expo.dev/accounts/el3/projects/eltask-app/builds/d6525f2c-79d5-4bf1-b94a-372b68ff8897)
-  2.Click install then enjoy it
+  - Click install

 # How to install and test it on IOS